jtn70/weatherwidget/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Weatherdata from yr.no:
+The data provided by http://www.yr.no is free but the following restrictions
+apply:
+- The contents must be marked with: Weather forecast from yr.no, delivered by the Norwegian Meteorological Institute and the NRK.
+- The marking must be in the same font size as the rest of the text, and be visible for the viewer.
+The marking must be situated with the rest of the forecast.
+- The text must be a link to the actual page the weather is from, example: http://www.yr.no/stad/Noreg/Rogaland/Stavanger/Stavanger/.
+If more than one place is displayed, all the places must be clickable to yr.no.
+The XML file has specified what you should use and what page that should be linked.
+- The data must be cached for 10 minutes
+- See http://om.yr.no/verdata/vilkar/ for further/extended usage information.

+Artwork:
+This software uses artwork created by VClouds, http://vclouds.deviantart.com/art/VClouds-Weather-2-179058977.
+The art is licensed under CC (Creative Commons).
+See accompanying license file cc.license for further details.
+The artwork may not be used for commercial purposes.